roldel/Docker-For-Django-Starter-Files/README.md

 &nbsp;
 &nbsp;

-### If you want to create a new django project 🐍
+### Elif you want to create a new django project 🐍
 &nbsp;

 Clone a repo from Github or use an existing local project.

-From my Docker-For-Django-Starter-Files repo, copy the Dockerfile and docker-compose.yml, drop them into your project folder at manage.py level.
+From my Docker-For-Django-Starter-Files repo, copy the Dockerfile and docker-compose.yml into your project folder, at manage.py level.
 It sould look like this :

 * Myprojectname